peterlembke/infohub-articles/english-text/infohub-installation.md

 ![Install Infohub](../generic-image/pexels-vlada-karpovich-4050295-en.jpg)

 # Infohub installation
-Audience: Persons that want to run their own Infohub web site.
+Audience: Persons that want to run their own Infohub website.
 Read time: 4 min

 Hi.
-My name is [Peter](https://www.linkedin.com/in/peter-lembke-4b607293/) and I am the creator of [Infohub](https://infohub.se/).
+My name is [Peter](https://www.linkedin.com/in/peter-lembke-4b607293/), and I am the creator of [Infohub](https://infohub.se/).

 In this article I will talk about how you can install and run Infohub on your own web hotel or own server.

 ## Infohub requirements
 Infohub need a web server.
 Infohub have been developed on Apache 2 but will probably work on Nginx.
 I have not tested Infohub on Microsoft IIS but as long as it runs PHP it should work.

-You also need PHP 7.2 or later.
-Infohub does not use anything fancy so it should work on any PHP 7.x.
+You also need PHP 8.0 or later.
+Infohub does not use anything fancy, so it should work on any PHP 7.x.

 You need some database.
 Infohub support MySQL, MariaDB, SQLite, PostgreSQL.

-And you need the source code from [Github](https://github.com/peterlembke/infohub) See file [vagrant.sh](https://github.com/peterlembke/infohub/blob/master/vagrant/vagrant.sh) what php plugins you need to install.
+And you need the source code from [GitHub](https://github.com/peterlembke/infohub) See file [vagrant.sh](https://github.com/peterlembke/infohub/blob/master/vagrant/vagrant.sh) what php plugins you need to install.

 ## Web hotel
 Most web hotels have what is required to run Infohub.
 It is convenient to just rent a web package and get professional help.

 To get a jackpot you also need HTTPS in your URL.
-Some web hotels do not provide that and it is not fine in the year of 2020 but we will manage.
+Some web hotels do not provide that, and it is not fine in the year of 2021, but we will manage.

 ![web hotel](../generic-image/woman-standing-while-carrying-laptop-1181354.jpg)

 ## Own server
-If you are comfortable with installing your own server you can run Infohub on a Raspberry Pi3.
+If you are comfortable installing your own server you can run Infohub on a Raspberry Pi3.
 I use Pi3 during development for final tests of a release before I deploy to the web hotel.

 There are many guides on the Internet how to set this up.
 With some training it will go easier.